manjulats/RepData_PeerAssessment1/PA1_template.md

     ##     Interval Highest Average Step
     ## 104      835             206.1698

+### 6. Code to describe and show a strategy for imputing missing data

-### 6. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+### a.
+Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

     act_order <- act_avg_by_interval[order(act_avg_by_interval[,2]),]